Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

-\end{definition} The standard quasi-cochain complex is \emph{not} in general a cochain complex as $Q^{2}_{\Theta}\neq 0$.
-This definition also holds equally as well for more general `non-homological Courant algebroids' (i.e., symplectic nearly Lie 2-algebroids), but we will restrict our attention to pre-Courant algebroids.
-When we are dealing with genuine Courant algebroids we have the standard cochain complex as defined by Roytenberg \cite{Roytenberg:2002}.
-However, pre-Courant algebroids \emph{do} have a well defined zeroth and first standard cohomology groups: this follows from the fact that $Q_{\Theta}^{2}(f) =0$ for any and all $f \in \A^{0}(F_{2}) = C^{\infty}(M)$.
-These cohomology groups have the same interpretation as the standard cohomology of a Courant algebroid.
-The zeroth standard cohomology group $H_{st}^{0}(E)$ consists of function on $M$ that are constant along the leaves of the characteristic foliation defined as the image of the anchor.
-The first standard cohomology group $H_{st}^{1}(E)$ consists of sections of $E$ in the kernel of the anchor modulo sections of the form $Q_{\Theta}(f)$ for functions $f \in C^{\infty}(M)$.
+\end{definition} The standard quasi-cochain complex is \emph{not}, in general, a cochain complex as $Q^{2}_{\Theta}\neq 0$.
+The above definition also holds equally as well for more general `non-homological Courant algebroids' (i.e., symplectic \emph{nearly} Lie 2-algebroids), but we will restrict our attention to pre-Courant algebroids.
+When we are dealing with genuine Courant algebroids we have the \emph{standard cochain complex} as defined by Roytenberg \cite{Roytenberg:2002}.
+However, pre-Courant algebroids do have a well defined zeroth and first standard cohomology groups, as $Q_{\Theta}^{2}(f) =0$ for all $f \in \A^{0}(F_{2}) \simeq C^{\infty}(M)$.
+These cohomology groups have the same interpretation as the standard cohomology of a Courant algebroid (cf. \cite{Roytenberg:2002}).
+The zeroth standard cohomology group $H_{st}^{0}(E)$ consists of functions on $M$ that are constant along the leaves of the characteristic foliation, which is defined as the image of the anchor.
+The first standard cohomology group $H_{st}^{1}(E)$ consists of sections of $E$ that are in the kernel of the anchor, modulo $Q_\Theta$-exact sections.
 The higher cohomology groups are not defined.
-Following Sti\'{e}non \& Xu \cite{Stienon:2008} and Liu, Sheng \& Xu \cite{Liu:2016} we also have a quasi-cochain complex known as the na\"{\i}ve quasi-cochain complex associated with any pre-Courant algebroid, Definition \ref{def:naivequasicomplex}.
-We proceed to describe the na\"{\i}ve quasi-cochain complex in the super-framework.
-Given any symplectic nearly Lie 2-algebroid we define a map
+Recall that associated with any pre-Courant algebroid we also have the \emph{na\"{\i}ve quasi-cochain complex}, see Definition \ref{def:naivequasicomplex}.
+In order to reformulate the na\"{\i}ve quasi-cochain complex in terms of symplectic nearly Lie 2-algebroids, we first define the map